 The Oasis Restaurant is licensed and serves breakfast and lunch daily, with an a la carte menu in the evening.
 You don’t leave Korte’s (or Rockhampton) without a steakhouse meal – being the beef capital of Australia, and all.

 Travellers say: “Enjoyed a very comfortable and relaxing night in this excellent resort.”

 When you’re forking out the big bucks to stay on one of Australia’s most luxurious islands, it all comes down to one thing: location, location, location.
 With its infinity pool overlooking Catseye Beach, this adults-only, boutique oasis is what Hamilton Island postcards are made of.

 It’s a perfect option for those craving a holiday without the rug rats, or those who don’t want to be surrounded by everyone else’s kids.
 Guests can choose from 57 luxurious and beautifully-furnished rooms, each with its own en suite bathroom, choice of king or twin-single beds, and private terrace or balcony.
 Opt for an ocean-view room.

 There’s also the Beach Club restaurant and lounge for secluded beachside dining.
 It’s romance on steroids – which is exactly what you’d expect from Hamilton Island.

 Travellers say: “Location was heaven and enjoyed sitting on our balcony taking in the views.
-The ambiance was so relaxing and nothing was too much trouble for the well trained staff.”
+The ambience was so relaxing and nothing was too much trouble for the well-trained staff.”